redis/redis-specifications/protocol/RESP3.md

                    sending their feedbacks.
 No actual change to the protocol was made.
 * 1.3, 11 Mar 2019, Streamed strings and streamed aggregated types.
-* 1.4, xx Dec 2022, Normalize NaN to a single representation "nan" and forbid "-nan".
+* 1.4, 8 Dec 2022, Normalize NaN to a single representation "nan" and forbid "-nan" (Effective since Redis 7.2).

 ## Background